Disney's Aladdin (Sega Genesis video game): Development

 Virgin Games composer Tommy Tallarico assigned Donald Griffin to arrange five of the film's musical themes, as well as create five original pieces.
-Griffin would reduce the film's songs to smaller MIDI files and return them to Tallarico, who converted the songs note for note by employing a channel normally dedicated to samples to replicate the film's music as closely as possible.
+Griffin would reduce the film's songs to smaller MIDI files and return them to Tallarico, who converted each note by utilizing the sample channel to replicate the film's music as closely as possible, drawing inspiration from Yuzo Koshiro's work on Streets of Rage (1991).
 Tallarico also composed the game's incidental transition music.
+Cut content included between-level clips from the film and a rock-paper-scissors mini-game, and a planned Sega CD version with additional levels and animations was cancelled in favor of completing production on The Jungle Book.